ludovicianul/ludovicianul.github.io/_posts/2021-07-06-incomplete-list-of-security.md

 It's yet another complex thing in an already complex environment.
 It's not just all the technical complexities of modern architectures, it's also all the additional stuff: need to go to market fast, hard deadlines, team chemistry issues, underperformers, too many processes, meetings, etc.
 And it's a complex thing that will not break your system in day 1.
 It might take months/years until someone will find a vulnerability.
 Why focus on this from day 1?
 Well, you might be right.
 The chances of something happening from day 1 are low.
-And it's very tempting to focus on something with immediate value (actual functiola features), rather than mitigating some future possibilities.
+And it's very tempting to focus on something with immediate value (actual functional features), rather than mitigating some future possibilities.
 The thing is, when a security issue happens, it can bring your entire system down.
 And this will be very bad for you and your users.

 I see it similar to airport security.
 We do all these checks, we scan people, we forbid them to take things onboard and so on, although `99.99..9%` of people don't plan to hijack the plane.